About

 Funding

-The works and projects of PolakvanBekkum have been generously supported by numerous national and international governmental, non-gouvernmental and privat organizations: The Mondriaan Foundation, Amsterdams Fonds voor de Kunsten, Nederlands FilmFonds, Stimuleringsfonds voor de Creatieve Industrie, ZKM Karlsruhe, Stichting Liedts-Meessen, STROOM The Hague, Stichting kfHEIN, Stichting Stokroos, European Cultural Foundation, Digitale Pioniers, Royal Netherlands Embassy (several countries), Education et Culture, Culture 2000, Ministery of Agriculture The Netherlands, NIMk, NCDO, NWO, Friesland Foods and many more.
+The works and projects of PolakvanBekkum have been generously supported by numerous national and international governmental, non-governmental and private organizations: The Mondriaan Foundation, Fonds Kwadraat, Amsterdams Fonds voor de Kunsten, Nederlands FilmFonds, Stimuleringsfonds voor de Creatieve Industrie, ZKM Karlsruhe, Stichting Liedts-Meessen, STROOM The Hague, Stichting kfHEIN, Stichting Stokroos, European Cultural Foundation, Digitale Pioniers, Royal Netherlands Embassy (several countries), Education et Culture, Culture 2000, Ministery of Agriculture The Netherlands, NIMk, NCDO, NWO, Friesland Foods and many more.

 Short history

 Experimenting with GPS led to visualizing movement in more ways.
-In 2014 PolakVanBekkum has created a new cinematographic language based on synchronizing GPS routes and sound recordings resulting in several short experimental films.
-They experimented in digital worlds as Google Earth, Streetview, Games, in digital technology (laser drawings), and sometimes in using photography, video or paper and paint in ways that are fervently inspired by thinking in movement.
+In 2014, PolakVanBekkum has created a new cinematographic language based on synchronizing GPS routes and sound recordings, resulting in several short experimental films.
+They experimented in digital worlds such as Google Earth, Streetview, Games, digital technology (laser drawings), and sometimes in using photography, video, or paper and paint in ways that are fervently inspired by thinking in movement.

-In a great deal of their project PolakVanBekkum work together with participants.
+In a great deal of their projects PolakVanBekkum work together with participants.

 * by Esther Polak, Jeroen Kee, Waag Society